CrunchyData/postgres-operator-client/docs/content/reference/pgo_support_export.md

     services                                            [list]
     statefulsets.apps                                   [list]

-    Note: This RBAC needs to be cluster-scoped to retrieve information on nodes.
+    Note: This RBAC needs to be cluster-scoped to retrieve information on nodes and postgresclusters.

 ### Event Capture
     Support export captures all Events in the PostgresCluster's Namespace.